jhogan/core/STYLE.md

 ### Tags
 \#whitespace #formatting

-8. Initilize primatives using object instantiation
+8. Initialize primitives using object instantiation
 --------------------------------------------------

 ### Rule
-When initializing primative variables to their default value, use instatiation instead of literal assignment.
+When initializing primitive variables to their default value, use instantiation instead of literal assignment.

 ### Examples
 Bad: